medikoo/es5-ext/README.md

 ### copy(obj[, deep])

 Returns copy of the object with all enumerable properties.
-Additionally nested objects can be copied aswell
+Additionally nested objects can be copied as well

 ### count(obj)